All Episodes

 Hogan, who was hired to help the NFL regain credibility on domestic violence issues, is expected to make an assessment of the NFL's Washington presence and as lobbyists and examine the strategy and personnel, both internally and externally, according to an NFL insider.

-She uh well, we'll just have to wait to see.
+She, uh, well, we'll just have to wait and see.

-We'll wait and see if this how this uh manifests itself.
+We'll wait and see how this manifests itself.

 It's unacceptable.